crazyboycjr/apache-drill-tpch-experiments/README.md

         drillbit.sh run
 ```

-Then either access the web console or start a command-line shell
+Then either access the web console or start a SQL command-line shell
 ```
 docker exec -it apache-drill drill-conf
 ```